arcuru/chaz/README.md

 password: "" # Optional, if not given it will ask for it on first run
 allow_list: "" # Regex for allowed accounts.
 aichat_config_dir: "$AICHAT_CONFIG_DIR" # Optional, for using a separate aichat config
+chat_summary_model: "" # Optional, set a different model than the default to use for summarizing the chat
 ```

 ## Running